cqse/teamscale-jacoco-agent/agent/README.md

 This program provides a Java agent that can regularly dump coverage from a running application.
 The JaCoCo coverage tool is used underneath.

+## Requirements

+The agent might need additional memory whenever a coverage report is created.
+If your JVM is configured to only use very little memory, you might have to increase this limit in order for the agent to function properly.
+How much memory is needed depends on how much code is being analyzed and thus on how you configure the agent.

 ## Installing

 Unzip this zip file into any folder.